LunarG/VulkanTools/via/README.md

 This can indicate that a Vulkan driver failed to install properly.

 ##### Next Step:
-You should follow up with your Graphics Driver.
-See more details below.
+See the [Vulkan Graphics Driver Problems](#vulkan-graphics-driver-problems) section for more info.

 #### "ERROR: Failed to find Vulkan Driver JSON"